CNAG-Biomedical-Informatics/omicsdm-documentation/docs/content/3tr-specific/clinical-data.md

-Since the molecular data cannot be interpreted without the context of the patient, it is crucial to also store the pheno-clinical (phenotypic + clinical) information about the patients.
+Since the molecular data cannot be interpreted without the context of the patient, it is crucial to also store the clinical data information about the patients.

 !!!
 Trivia "Format of the already uploaded data"